smallmultiples/sketch-chippencharts/README.md

 ## Version history

+##### 3.5.2

+- Bug fix for "Defined bar chart from selected layers" where bars wouldn't reposition correctly when first value is negative.
+- Overall improvements in dealing with negative values.

 ##### 3.5.1

 - Bug fix for "Defined bar chart from selected layers" where the scale values from the input fields would not be used properly to calculate heights of bars